MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v3.0.0/Get-AzureRmApiManagementCertificate.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmApiManagementCertificate** cmdlet gets all Azure API Management certificates or certificates that you specify.
+The **Get-AzureRmApiManagementCertificate** cmdlet gets all Azure API Management certificates or certificates that you specify which are configured for Authentication with the Backend.

 ## EXAMPLES